 Three Ways to Make Herbal Oils for Natural Beauty Recipes

-Infusing oil with herbs is a great way to add colour, scent, and healing properties to the raw ingredients you will be using in natural beauty recipes.
+Infusing oil with herbs is a great way to add color, scent, and healing properties to the raw ingredients you will be using in natural beauty recipes.

 Slow Cooker Oil Infusing